An Giang Ab Dol Ro Zak, 36 years old, tour guide of Hang Chau Tourist Express Boat, died two days after the accident on Tien River.

 Ro Zak was a tour guide on a cruise ship carrying 42 foreign tourists from Phnom Penh (Cambodia) to Chau Doc, which collided with a ferry on the Tien River on the afternoon of February 19, injuring three people.

 The male tour guide suffered a severed arm, two broken legs, and abdominal injuries.
-The victim was treated at Tan Chau General Hospital and then transferred to Cho Ray Hospital that night.
+He was taken to Tan Chau General Hospital for emergency treatment and then transferred to Cho Ray Hospital that night.
 Despite surgery, the tour guide’s injuries were too severe and he did not survive.

 After the accident, the police summoned the captain of the Hang Chau ship, the ferry driver and other people involved to investigate the cause.
-The police determined that both had no alcohol or drug levels, but did not make a final conclusion about the fault of the parties.
+The police determined that both had no alcohol concentration and tested negative for drugs, but have not yet made a final conclusion on the fault of the parties.

 An Giang Department of Culture, Sports and Tourism said that early next week it will coordinate with localities, tourism and travel businesses to develop a plan to ensure safety not only for tourist boats but also for all other vehicles running on the Tien River.